lorikayman/RebisTheory/rebis_theory.md

 The paradise in that regard, as it takes more religious connotation, is the heavenly kingdom, the Scarlet Fortress being what remains of it.
 And it seems to us fitting from current themes, that this narrative parallels to a religious one.
 With this, __this heavenly kingdom, or paradise, and Asgard, seem to be located in a realm above material realm, while allowing more matter from the material realm, as castles, comprising the kingdom__.

-In that context, [Sentenza](https://wiki.spiralknights.com/Sentenza), as it is forged from Shadow Steel, could potentially belong to the Fallen instead of the Shadowsun set mainly due to how it has all avian imagery.
-This would decouple it from the [Shadowsun Slicker](https://wiki.spiralknights.com/Shadowsun_Slicker), which is an issue, but, so far, this plot is complete.
+In that context, [Sentenza](https://wiki.spiralknights.com/Sentenza), as it is forged from Shadow Steel, could potentially belong to the Fallen Valkyrian instead of the Shadowsun set mainly due to how it has all avian imagery.
+This would decouple it from the [Shadowsun Slicker](https://wiki.spiralknights.com/Shadowsun_Slicker), which is an issue, but, we can attribute, as stated earlier, [Blackhawk](https://wiki.spiralknights.com/Blackhawk) to this set.

 We have a reason to consider the aforementioned heavenly kingdom as one located in a different realm due to the multi-dimensional property of the proposed cosmology - so that a biblical event, such as banishment of the Fallen, would involve at least 2 realms.
 And given lack of presence of material realm, and opposition of the latter 2, it seems that there are 3 dimensions to be involved in this conflict.

 As Fallen was banished into the Underworld, Valkyries had head an incursion into Underworld, and then sealed both the Fallen and the Legion of Ur (`Strangely, the memo indicated that the Legion of Ur was sealed away in the Underworld and that an alternative approach would be required for bringing them back` - [The Return of Ur](https://wiki.spiralknights.com/The_Return_of_Ur)).
 [Crest of Ur](https://wiki.spiralknights.com/Crests_of_Ur) contains an addition to this hypothesized timeline of events: `A crest from the lost Legion of Ur, an elite band of fiendish warrior said to have once conquered the Underworld.
 Whomever holds it can faintly hear the sound of drums and the clomping of hooves`, in which we linked sound of drums to the sound of drum during Lord Vanaduke's transformation: `With this he began screaming the names of the rival kings and all the wrongs they committed against his kingdom.
 He cried out to the god of the mountain to punish them, to give him the strength to take his kingdom back.
 In his frenzy he looked to the face of the deity and in it he began to see the face deform.
-The image burned into his eyes and brain like cinders, and contained that which sounded like the screaming of foreign tongues and war drums` ([Almire's Fall](https://wiki.spiralknights.com/Firestorm_Citadel#Almire.27s_Fall)).
+The image burned into his eyes and brain like cinders, and contained that which sounded like the screaming of foreign tongues and war drums` ([Almire's Fall](https://wiki.spiralknights.com/Firestorm_Citadel#Almire.27s_Fall)), as __war drums being characteristic of Underworld's influence onto living beings__.

 This Crest has 2 notable properties: the supernatural presence of trojans and the fact legion of Ur had conquered the Underworld.
 The supernatural presence of trojans is similar to Snarbolax's equipment curse properties: